Australian Bureau of Statistics and Privacy Issues

 - De-identification removes and/or encodes the identity data to make it not readily-identifiable, but it preserves the identifying information in some form, which could be re-linked in the future.

-The introduction by ABS of Australian Census Longitudinal Dataset (ACLD), formerly known as Statistical Longitudinal Census Datasets (SLDS), proves that mass re-tracing and re-linking is quite possible and achievable.
-Since 2006, Australian census is no longer just a “snapshot of a nation on census night” as ABS keeps telling us, it is a tool capable of continuous, life-long surveillance of every person in Australia.
-During 2011 census, ABS randomly chose 5% (over a million!) of Australian population and managed to link a staggering 82% of “de-identified” files between 2006 and 2011 censuses within that sample.
+snapshot of a nation on census night as ABS kept telling us, it became a tool capable of continuous, life-long surveillance of every person in Australia.
+During the 2011 census, ABS randomly chose 5% (over a million!) of Australian population and managed to link a staggering 82% of “de-identified” files between the 2006 and 2011 censuses within that sample.
 Those people will be linked again in the census 2016 and may be followed for life, without their knowledge or consent.
-ABS says “the sample will also be augmented” in the future.
+ABS said

-For 2016 census, ABS is planning to use hash-codes of names for the census linking to “achieve between a 5 and 10 percentage point increase in the linkage rate”, which means that from that point the individuals will be uniquely identified.
+achieve between a 5 and 10 percentage point increase in the linkage rate, which means that from that point the individuals will be uniquely identified.
 They just will be officially known by codes and the corresponding personal data, rather than by their names.
 The privacy-intrusive trend is obvious.

-In fact, on 18 December 2015, just before Christmas, when everyone is busy with other things and least likely to keep an eye on the bureaucratic news, ABS published the following on its website:
+In fact, on 18 December 2015, just before Christmas, when everyone was busy with other things and least likely to keep an eye on the bureaucratic news, ABS published the following announcement on its website:

 The Australian Bureau of Statistics has decided to retain names and addresses collected in the 2016 Census of Population and Housing in order to enable a richer and dynamic statistical picture of Australia through the combination of Census data with other survey and administrative data.